ExoRealityGames/ExoG/notes.md

 A place to temporarily put notes until more permanent documentation is created.

+## Building the Engine and Game

+* Games are C++ projects that include the engine (optionally including the engine's graphical game editor).
+* The editor generates C++ code from blueprint instances that is added to the C++ project.
+* Premake is used to set up the C++ build environment (optionally including a project file for an IDE such as Visual Studio).
+* A pre-build script is used to autogenerate C++ code when the project is built.
+* The build environment selected in Premake is used to build the C++ code.

 ## Objects

 * Objects will have single inheritence from Object class